30 of the best things to do this winter

 icon

-We’re talking swimming fin-to-fin with whales on the humpback highway, breathing in that fresh mountain air on a rainforest hike, indulging in a hot chocolate (or two) and taking to the skies on a serene hot air balloon adventure.
+We’re talking swimming fin-to-fin with whales on the humpback highway, breathing in that fresh mountain air on a forest hike, indulging in a hot chocolate high up amongst the Hinterland hills, and taking to the skies on a serene hot air balloon adventure.

-To make sure you find your sunshine moment – you know, that feeling of sunshine from within – this winter, we’ve rounded up 30 of the best things to do on the Sunshine Coast this season.
+To help you find your sunshine moment (you know, that feeling of sunshine from within), we’ve rounded up 30 of the best things to do on the Sunshine Coast when the temperatures drop.

 Play

-This winter meet the locals – whales that is – on Australia’s first swim with whales’ experience with Sunreef Mooloolaba.
-Find yourself fin to fin with these majestic mammals as you glide side by side along the humpback highway.
+This winter, meet some fellow (non-human) visitors on Australia’s first swim with whales’ experience with Sunreef Mooloolaba.
+You'll experience the magic of a close encounter with these majestic mammals while gliding along the cool, deep waters of the humpback highway.

-Feel the salty breeze whip through your hair as you trot along the sand on horseback with Rainbow Beach Horse Rides.
-With the Pacific Ocean on one side and spectacular-coloured dunes on the other, it’s pure heaven.
+Feel the salty breeze whip through your hair as you trot along the golden sand with the crew from Rainbow Beach Horse Rides.
+With the rolling Pacific Ocean on one side and spectacular dunes on the other, this is truly a #sunshinemoment in the making.

 Hot air ballooning over Glass House Mountains with Sunshine Coast Ballooning